China’s Indian Ocean Bases

 Source: Google Maps

 CPEC is thought to provide a partial answer to what is sometime referred to as what is referred to as China’s Malacca Dilemma—the possibility that a power hostile to China will shut down the Malacca Straits in times of crisis, thus cutting off a vital trade and energy link for China.
 The Gwadar port links China directly to the Arabian Sea through the Karakoram Highway coming down from Kashgar in China’s western Xinjiang Uyghur Autonomous Region.
-However, there are a number of problems with the CPEC.
+However, there are several problems with the CPEC.
 Most seriously, Baluchistan has remained an unstable and rebellious province, thus putting at risk the highway linking Gwadar to China that runs through the province.
 These disturbances have also led to targeting, kidnapping and killing of Chinese personnel engaged in the construction of facilities at Gwadar.
 In addition, CPEC itself runs through disputed territory in the Kashmir region, which is claimed by India.
 These difficulties have prevented Gwadar from being exploited to its fullest.

 Malacca Strait